kyriosaa/sap-1/README.md

 - **16-byte RAM -** Stores both the program instructions and data
 - **4-bit address -** Can access 16 memory locations (can store either instructions or data)
 - **7-segment display -** Decimal display for output
+- **Clock control -** Includes a potentiometer for controlling clock speed along with the option to set the clock to automatic or manual
+- **Reset button -** Includes a button to reset the computer and rerun any loaded programs
 - **Control switches -** Includes DIP switches and buttons for manual programming

 ## Instruction Set